Kazumi Saito: 2008–2013: Injury woes and retirement

-On January 31, 2010, the Hawks announced that Saitoh would be undergoing another surgical procedure on his right rotator cuff on February 2, his third operation on the shoulder in his career.
+On January 31, 2010, the Hawks announced that Saito would be undergoing another surgical procedure on his right rotator cuff on February 2, his third operation on the shoulder in his career.
 He did not pitch for the third consecutive year, although he did play catch on October 4 for the first time since January, before his surgery.
-Saitoh had hoped to be ready for the 2011 season, but ultimately did not pitch for the fourth consecutive year.
+Saito had hoped to be ready for the 2011 season, but ultimately did not pitch for the fourth consecutive year.
 He was, however, offered a contract as a conditioning coach, one that he accepted.

-On July 29, 2013, Saitoh stepped down as rehab coach, ending his comeback bid and announcing his retirement.
+On July 29, 2013, Saito stepped down as rehab coach, ending his comeback bid and announcing his retirement.

 On October 31 2022, The Fukuoka SoftBank Hawks have announced that he will be their Pitching coach from the 2023 season.

+On December 2, 2023, he was transferred to the fourth squad manager.

 Pitching style

 Saito is a 192 cm (6 ft 4 in), 97 kg right-handed power pitcher.
 He has an overhand arm slot in a drop-and-drive motion that makes full use of his lower body, somewhat unusual for a pitcher of his height.

 Sait's repertoire included 142 to 148 km/h four-seam fastball that routinely reached 152 km/h in his prime as well as an above-average splitter, an occasional curveball, and a slider.
 He often used the splitter, a pitch with a hard 12-to-6 break that had been clocked as fast as 146 km/h, as his out pitch.